Curriculum Design and Approvals Procedures - Curriculum Structure

 Part G - Award Titles

-(118) Honours levels appear on testamurs and are awarded as published in the Honours Procedures.
+(118) Honours levels appear on testamurs and are awarded as published in the Curriculum Design and Approvals Procedures - Honours.

 (119) University awards conform to the nomenclature for award titles prescribed in the AQF.